DraxFM/PanicoreModdingFiles/README.md

-# PanicoreModdingFiles
+# Panicore Modding Files
-Various files that are useful when modding Panicore.
+This repo mainly serves as storage for files that are useful when modding the Game Panicore.
+It's easier to create direct download links from specific files using this repo.